-Prior to each semester, a class schedule is mailed to students by the Registrar.
+Prior to each semester, a class schedule is distributed to students by the Registrar.
 All candidates for the MSHS degree are required to register on-line or in person.
 Advisement is available from the Department Chair and faculty in order to promote greater efficiency in the registration and enrollment process.
 Enrollment occurs during the week prior to the first class meetings, on an appointment basis.
-Enrollment is available biannually, during the Fall and Spring semesters.
+Enrollment is available biannually, during the fall and spring semesters.

 Students may be denied admission to a specific class due to availability or limited enrollment.
 Courses with less than three students registered may be cancelled.
+Every effort will be made to offer the course in a tutorial format in the event that canceling a course significantly interferes with the students' progress towards degree completion.
 An individual must enroll for a minimum of three semester hours of credit for each semester in which they wish to be identified as students.
 Students are required to maintain continuous registration until all requirements for the degree have been met, including, if applicable, HSCI 5999 Thesis/Special Project.
 Students not enrolled in coursework or HSCI 5999 Thesis/Special Project during the fall or spring semesters are required to register for the Continuous Registration course.
 The continuous registration fee is \$50.00.

-New Graduate Students
+New Graduate Students: